 An annotation is a summary and/or evaluation.

 Therefore, an annotated bibliography includes a summary and/or evaluation of each of the sources.
-Depending on your project or the assignment, your annotations may do one or more of the following:
+Depending on your project or the assignment, your annotations may include one or more of the following types of writing:

 Your annotated bibliography may include some of these, all of these, or even others.
 If you're doing this for a class, you should get specific guidelines from your instructor.